-This tool, with the vibrant data collection, helps reduce the subjectivity of classroom observations, and adds significant value to teacher or classroom observations.
-Teachers, beginning or experienced, who desire to improve their craft and strive to be more effective in the classroom know the power of using data and analysis to aid in refining and elevating their teaching to new levels.
+With vibrant data collection, this tool helps reduce the subjectivity of classroom observations and adds significant value to teacher or classroom observations.
+Beginning or experienced teachers who desire to improve their craft and strive to be more effective in the classroom know the power of using data and analysis to aid in refining and elevating their teaching to new levels.
 Administrators or teacher preparation personnel who want to use either or both qualitative and quantitative indicators will find SMT is a tool for powerful feedback, evaluation, and coaching.
 In short, any educator who studies teaching will stand to benefit from the use of SMT.

 Second, SMT also addresses the problem of scant or minimal communication between members involved in the observation.
-SMT contains a unique observation, feedback, and collaboration platform, which helps to facilitate and improve communication and the sharing of comments, data, and summative forms for up to four members of the observation team.
+SMT contains a unique observation, feedback, and collaboration platform, which helps facilitate and improve communication and the sharing of comments, data, and summative forms for up to four observation team members.
 In a school, this team might consist of the observing administrator, the teacher, and perhaps a peer mentor or second administrator.
 In a teacher education program, the team might consist of the student-teacher, cooperating teacher, university supervisor, and maybe another member of the teacher preparation team or another student teacher who is team-teaching in that classroom.